 Robert determines that he must find the path to illumination, a secret path used by the Illuminati to prove themselves.
 He believes he can find the start of the path in a text written by Bernini.
 In the text, he and Vittoria find the poem

 “From Santi’s earthly tomb with demon’s hole.
-Cross Rome the mystic elements unfold.
+Cross Rome, the mystic elements unfold.
 The path of light is laid the sacred test.
 Let angels guide thee on thy lofty quest.”

 1st & 2nd Locations (The Pantheon and Chigi Chapel)